Skip links

 in Tags

-Ed Lewis discovers that the bithorax malformation is caused by a mutation of a single gene, or a control gene
+Ed Lewis discovers that the malformation of the bithorax is caused by a mutation of a single gene, or a control gene

 1977